Unorthodox-oddball/unorthodox-oddball.github.io/README.md

 # html-sorting
 Simply sort dirty html code.

+Using tkinter and BeautifulSoup.

-using tkinter and BeautifulSoup, you can use not only html code but also any text file. probably, maybe not.
+You can use not only html code but also any text file.
+Probably, maybe not.

 [html line clear.zip](https://github.com/Unorthodox-oddball/unorthodox-oddball.github.io/files/10758689/html.line.clear.zip)